 This is a huge task, so break it down into smaller jobs.
 Start not with a room, but a single drawer.
 As you complete that drawer, you can move onto the next and the next, to the closet and beyond, as you feel energized to do more.
 However, once that energy peters out, leave it until the next weekend, whenever you have time to continue.

-As you are going through your things, remember which question to ask.
+As you de-clutter, remember which question to ask.
 Instead of asking, “Why should I get rid of this?” ask yourself, “Why should I keep this?”
 Consider what purpose it’s serving in your life.
 When was the last time you even looked at it?
 In terms of clothes, with the exception of one or two formal outfits that you know still fit you (try them on!), if you haven’t worn it in the last year, get rid of it.
 The same principle applies for everything else: If you haven’t used it within the last year, you should harshly interrogate why you still have it.

 Donating things that are still usable and recycling or tossing things that aren’t clears up space in your house.
 You’ll have the opportunity to (slowly) fill that space with things you like better or are more useful to you.
 Or you can simply enjoy the lack of clutter!
 Perhaps your home will feel less claustrophobic, allowing you more peace of mind.